My Photography & Travel Guide to Colombo, Sri Lanka

 The Pettah Market

 The Pettah neighborhood is famous for the Pettah Market, a series of open-air bazaars and markets.
-It is one of Sri Lanka's busiest commercial areas, where a huge number of wholesale and retail shops, buildings, commercial institutions, and other organizations are located.
+It is one of Sri Lanka's busiest commercial areas, home to a large number of wholesale and retail shops, buildings, commercial institutions, and other organizations.

 The market is large, chaotic, and wonderful.
-The maket is spread over several blocks with each area specializing in clothes or electronics or a myriad of other items.
+The market spans several blocks, with each area specializing in clothes, electronics, or a wide range of other items.
 It would take you hours and hours to see the entire market.

 Jami Ul-Alfar Mosque (RED MOSQUE)